SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.2 - Add Condition to Match Sales Order <a name="matchSalesOrderCondition"></a>

+You will add a Condition to the Process that will match the value of the sales order you created.

 1. In the Process Builder, select **+ > Controls > Condition**.

   ![02](./images//010.png)